ShadowAmeratsu/Hello-Fellas/README.md

 # Hello-Fellas
-Practicing my goon arts
+Practicing my arts
-Gooning to nothing in particular
+Listening to nothing in particular
 And arting nothing likewise

 What if I created music inside a beetroot, call that a Dance Beet